spartnx/py2iopt/README.md

 - `pykep`, `numpy`, `matplotilb`, `numba`, `pygmo`

 ### Basic usage
 Examples on how to use `py2iopt` are included in `./examples/`.
 Example `1_` is a replication of Fig. 2.5 and Fig. 2.6 from Chapter 2 of "Spacecraft Trajectory Optimization" edited by B. A. Conway [2].
 Examples `2_` to `5_` compute families of two-impulse rendezvous maneuvers for a variety of relative positions between the chaser and the target.
+Example `6_` demonstrates the use of the `multi_solve()` method that computes in parallel multiple rendezvous maneuvers with different initial guesses.

 First start by importing the `py2iopt` and `pykep`.